IBM/SalesEnablement-test-repo/docs/index.md

+!!! info **Update**

-**Update...** This Level 3 was originally written in late 2022, since the IBM Cloud for VMware Solutions portfolio has add several new offerings like **VMware as a Service (VMWaaS)** and **Cyber Recovery**.
+    This Level 3 was originally written in late 2022.
+Since, the IBM Cloud for VMware Solutions portfolio has added several new offerings including **VMware as a Service (VMWaaS)** and **Cyber Recovery**.
 In the near future **VMaaS** will support both single-tenant (available today) and multi-tenant capabilities.
 When the multi-tenant capability is available, the plan is to phase out the **VMware Shared** offering.
 Given that direction, this Level 3 has been updated to include a **VMWaaS** module and the **VMware Shared** module is now optional.
 The Stand and Deliver requirements for IBM employees and the business partner quiz have been updated to reflect these changes.

-Additionally, you will notice changes in the IBM Cloud portal related to IBM Cloud for VMware.
+    Additionally, you will notice changes in the IBM Cloud portal.
 Images and videos in this demonstration guide may not reflect the latest changes.

 ![type:video](./_videos/VMware L3 Welcome.mp4)